 One thing one needs to be able to see in evolution is the fact of the emergence of new levels of complexity, over and over and over again.

 That process has been on a double exponential curve, for billions of years.

 Complexity started with relatively simple molecules, probably in hot water volcanic vents near an ocean, some 4 billion years ago.
-Since then it has gone through many levels of transformation and emergence giving rise to bacterial cells, prokaryotic cells, sexuality, complex organs, brains, social systems, language, and higher order social and intellectual structures.
+Since then it has gone through many levels of transformation and emergence giving rise to bacterial cells, eukaryotic cells, sexuality, complex organs, brains, social systems, language, and higher order social and intellectual structures.